 State policies concerning third grade reading vary significantly across the nation.
 And, despite best intentions, only 35 percent of starting fourth graders across the country are proficient in reading, according to the National Assessment of Educational Progress (NAEP).

-Where does Delaware fall in the spectrum of reading proficiency?
-Delaware’s reading statistics, gleaned from The Education Counts database, are disheartening.
-According to NAEP (2015), Delaware’s 4th grade reading total for proficient readers was a disappointing 37.1%.
-This means that a whopping 62.9% are not proficient or 82,831 total Delaware students.
+Where does Nationwide fall in the spectrum of reading proficiency?
+Nationwide’s reading statistics, gleaned from The Education Counts database, are disheartening.
+According to NAEP (2015), Nationwide’s 4th grade reading total for proficient readers was a disappointing 37.1%.
+This means that a whopping 62.9% are not proficient or 82,831 total Nationwide students.

 2. How to build an affordable home library: The resources you need!